Around the Island Race (ATIR)

 The rowing and paddle sports Around the Island Race is a 45km race around the Hong Kong Island.
 The race is signified by her long distance and very scenic race course along the coastline of Hong Kong Island, with metropolitan skyline on the one side and the tranquil nature on the other side.

 The race is organised by Royal Hong Kong Yacht Club.
-It attracted overseas teams from Singapore, Germany, Hawaii, Spain, USA and China.
+It attracted overseas teams, including World Champions and Olympic medalists, from Singapore, Germany, Hawaii, Spain, USA, Great Britain, Greece and China.

-The first known record of using rowing boat to do ATIR was recorded in The China Mail ( 26 Feb 1904) that a " Four" from the HongKong Boat Club, which merged later into Royal Hong Kong Yacht Club in 1905, rowed around Hong Kong Island with around 6 hours.
+The first known record of using rowing boat to circumnavigate the Hong Kong Island was in around 1889 by a crew comprising Messrs.
+Stewart, Lockhart, Masters, Friedericks, Lawrie and Hagler.
+This was recorded in a letter wrote to the SCMP by Mr. A Turner after the China Mail ( 26 Feb 1904) reported that a " Four" from the HongKong Boat Club, which merged later into Royal Hong Kong Yacht Club in 1905, rowed around Hong Kong Island with around 6 hours.
 There crew included Messers Toelke (bow), Borner (2), Konig (3), Kohler (stroke) and Gary (Cox).

 The following year, the RHKYC rowers joined the annual event for the first time entering a male and a female coastal rowing doubles (Simon Walpole / Marcelo Giamporcaro and Carrie Dowe / Sara Lowe) into the 2006 event.
-To put this in perspective with the 1968 result, Walpole and Giamporcaro completed the course in four hours and 12 minutes.
+Walpole and Giamporcaro completed the course in four hours and 12 minutes.

 Since 2005 and 2006 the number of both coastal rowing and outrigger canoe crews entering the event has substantially grown leading to the decision that in 2016, the Coastal Rowing and Outrigger Canoe Around the Island Race was held on a separate day to the main sailing event.